The home for fashionistas – The Richmond Fashion Society

 What started as a small group posting photos on Instagram has grown into a network of artists working collaboratively on multimedia fashion projects.
 What was once a small group has become as bustling club in the heart of London’s fashion world.

-Last year, Thimo and the Fashion Society put on a charity fashion show on Kensington campus.
-Inspired by the symmetrical architecture on campus, Thimo envisioned a catwalk full of models strutting through the school halls.
-After working for London Fashion Week, he knew this kind of project was not for the fainted hearted.
-But with the help of about 15 dedicated team members, including Vice President Gabrielle Hollenbeck, the Society hosted a widely successful show.
-Over 25 models walked the catwalk, wearing pieces from up-and-coming designers at the university.
+Just to give you a flavour of what kind of projects are involved, one of our former students, Thimo Grantz, and the Fashion Society put on a charity fashion show in Kensington.
+After working for London Fashion Week, Thimo knew this kind of project was not for the faint hearted.
+But with the help of about 15 dedicated team members, including Vice President Gabrielle Hollenbeck, the Society hosted a very successful show.
+Over 25 models walked the catwalk, wearing pieces from up-and-coming designers at the University.

 The show gave a platform for designers to sell their work and raised over £300 from ticket sales for charities such as PETA, UNICEF, and ICOARM–a local aid charity for refugees

-Grantz and Hollenbeck gathered their small army of artists and dispersed them to handle each little detail the magazine.
-The Spring issue was filled with writing from Richmond students and faculty, as well as local and international professionals in the industry.
+Thimo and Gabrielle gathered their small army of artists and dispersed them to handle each little detail of the magazine.
+The Spring issue was filled with editorial from Richmond students and faculty, as well as local and international professionals in the industry.
 RUONCampus was made available online (link), along with hard copies for students to take home.

-Grantz and his team just barely caught their breath before starting plans for the second issue, which will be released at the start of 2019.
+Thimo and his team just barely caught their breath before starting plans for the second issue.

-Once the second issue is out, and the club’s leaders approach their graduation, the future of the Fashion Society will be left in the hands of upcoming members and anyone eager dive into Richmond’s foothold in the fashion world.
+The future of the Fashion Society is now in the hands of upcoming members and anyone eager dive into Richmond’s foothold in the fashion world.

 Fine baking, fine television, and sense of community – Richmond’s Great British Baking Society